FlynnVIN10/Council/README.md

   With `LLM_MAX_TOKENS=5000`, full council runs take approximately 15–18 minutes.
 The model remains loaded as long as `ollama serve` is running.

 **Tip**: Keep the terminal running `ollama serve` open between sessions to avoid reloading.

+## CLI Experience (LLM-Style Conversation)

+Run: `python run_council.py`

+- **Continuous chat** with full history context across multiple turns
+- **Visual chain-of-thought**: see all 4 agents deliberate (Researcher → Critic → Planner → Judge)
+- **Slick colored interface** with clear sections highlighting each agent's contribution
+- **Press Enter** between responses for clean flow
+- **Type 'exit'** to end session

+The interactive mode provides a conversational experience where you can build on previous responses.
+Single-shot mode is still available by passing a prompt as an argument.

 ## Council Mode: Bold & Experimental